This BLOG On Mortgage Loans Chicago With High DTI And Collection Accounts Was UPDATED And PUBLISHED On February 13th, 2020

 Front End Debt to Income Ratio

-- Most mortgage lenders want housing debt to income ratio to fall within the 31% housing debt to income ratio.
+- Most lenders want housing debt to income ratio to fall within the 31% housing debt to income ratio

-- FHA and VA mortgage loans have much more lenient housing debt to income ratio requirements of 46.9% front end DTI.
+FHA loans have much more lenient housing debt to income ratio requirements of 46.9% front end DTI.

 Back End Debt To Income Ratio